HOMEBLOGINQUIRYSEARCH

 Exocrine pancreatic cancer is the most common type, accounting for about 95% of all cases.
 This type of cancer starts in the cells that comprise the bulk of the pancreas and produce digestive enzymes.
 The most common type of exocrine pancreatic cancer is adenocarcinoma.
 Other less common types include squamous cell carcinoma, adenosquamous carcinoma, and undifferentiated carcinoma.

 Neuroendocrine pancreatic cancer is a rarer type that starts in the cells producing hormones.
-These cells are called islet cells, scattered throughout the pancreas.
+These cells are called islet cells and are scattered throughout the pancreas.
 Neuroendocrine pancreatic cancer is also known as islet cell tumor or neuroendocrine tumor.
 The most common type of neuroendocrine pancreatic cancer is a pancreatic neuroendocrine tumor (PNET).
 Other less common types include gastrointestinal stromal tumors (GIST) and somatostatinoma.

 Pancreatic cancer can also be classified by how it spreads.
 Metastatic pancreatic cancer means that cancer has spread to distant parts of the body, such as the liver or lungs.
 Localized pancreatic cancer means that the cancer is confined to the pancreas and has not spread to other body parts.
 Locally advanced pancreatic cancer means that cancer has spread from the pancreas to nearby tissues or organs, such as the stomach or duodenum (the first part of the small intestine).